Saint-Henri, Montreal

 Saint-Henri (/fr/) is a neighbourhood in southwestern Montreal, Quebec, Canada, in the borough of Le Sud-Ouest.

-Saint-Henri is bounded to the east by Atwater Avenue, to the west by the town of Montreal West, to the north by Autoroute Ville-Marie (Route 136), and to the south by the Lachine Canal.
+Saint-Henri is bounded to the east by Atwater Avenue, to the west by Autoroute 15, to the north by Autoroute Ville-Marie (Route 136), and to the south by the Lachine Canal.

 Description

 Saint-Henri is well known as a historically French-Canadian working class neighbourhood, often contrasted with wealthy Westmount or NDG looking down over the Falaise Saint-Jacques.
 Since the beginning of the 2000s, Saint-Henri has been undergoing a process of gentrification, with new luxury condo developments, high-end restaurants, shops, cafés and bars.

 The area—historically known as Les Tanneries because of the artisans' shops where leather tanning took place—was named for St. Henry via the Église Saint-Henri, which at one time formed Place Saint-Henri along with the community's fire and police station.
 The bustle of a nearby passenger rail station was immortalized in the song "Place St. Henri" (1964) by Oscar Peterson.

 Saint-Henri is part of the municipal district of Saint-Henri–Petite-Bourgogne–Pointe-Saint-Charles.
 The borough hall for Le Sud-Ouest is located in a converted factory in Saint-Henri, bearing witness to the borough's industrial heritage.

 Also located in the neighbourhood is Solin Hall, a student residence of McGill University.
 The former chocolate factory is home to nearly 300 students, and is the University's only off-campus residence.

 The neighbourhood is served by two metro stations, Lionel-Groulx and Place-Saint-Henri.